MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-details.md

 ## Output parameters

-Copilot for Sales expects to receive a list of insights (objects) from your APIs, and it expects each insight to have specific parameters.
-To ensure that Copilot for Sales can correctly parse the output, the response structure must adhere to the guidelines in the following table.
+Sales app expects to receive a list of insights (objects) from your APIs, and it expects each insight to have specific parameters.
+To ensure that Sales app can correctly parse the output, the response structure must adhere to the guidelines in the following table.

 | Parameter | Data type | Required | Details |
 |-----------|-----------|----------|---------|